tdudgeon/apiman-site/Readme.md

 ## Optional: create a customised keycloak-server.json

-This file lets you defined your theme as the default theme and to change the caching properties which can be useful as it allows you to make changes and see the impact directly.
+This file lets you define your theme as the default theme and to change the caching properties which can be useful as it allows you to make changes and see the impact directly.

 You might want to edit keycloak/keycloak-server.json.
 This is present in the github repo, but if you need to update it to a newer version you can do so like this: